Muskan2401/Image_Differences_CV/README.md

 # **Image Comparison using CV**
-**Goal**->To develop a model or use traditional computer vision techniques which to detect the difference between two images and draw bounding boxes around the detected differences.
+**Goal**->To develop a model or use traditional computer vision techniques to detect the difference between two images and draw bounding boxes around the detected differences.

 **Objective:**